CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Table 7.
-Timing Results for CMAQv5.4 2 Day 12US1 Run on Parallel Cluster with c6a.xlarge head node and hpc6a.48xlarge Compute Nodes
+Timing Results for CMAQv5.4 2 Day 12US1 Run on Parallel Cluster with c6a.xlarge head node and hpc6a.48xlarge Compute Nodes does changing the head node make a difference?
+note: table needs to be updated..

 | CPUs | NodesxCPU | COLROW | Day1 Timing (sec) | Day2 Timing (sec) | TotalTime | CPU Hours/day | SBATCHexclusive |  Disable Simultaneous Multithreading (yaml)| with -march=native | With Pinning | InputData   |    Equation using Spot Pricing | SpotCost | Equation using On Demand Pricing | OnDemandCost |
 | ------------- | -----------    | -----------   | ----------------     | ---------------      | ------------- | -----  | ------------------ | --------------          | ---------                  |  ------  | --- |   -------- | --------- | -- | -- |